asknattawut/robotframework_Google_search/README.md

 This is a Standard Robot Framework Template to search Google "Hello World".

 To do this in the framework requires RPA.Browser.Selenium library.
-(See robot file)
+(See inside the tasks.robot file)